Your Online Trail Report and Travel Guide for ATVs the U.S. & Canada

 715-627-6300

 These trails are mostly on land owned and managed by Langlade County.
 Trails were developed and are maintained by Langlade County with the exception of private property which is maintained by local clubs.
-There are over 93 miles of trail connected by several routes.
-The trail is very scenic and transverses glacial moraines, upland hardwoods, cedar swamps and small rivers and lakes.
+There are over 106 miles of trail, with four main trails connected through various road routes totaling 270 miles of open unpaved road routes and 716 miles of open paved road routes..
+These scenic trails transverse glacial moraines, upland hardwoods, cedar swamps and small rivers and lakes.
 The terrain is slightly rolling to very hilly, and links to the Lincoln, Oneida, Oconto, and Forest County ATV trails.

 The trails open with weather permitting after May 1st and close December 1st.